kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 .. code-block:: s

 	library(car)
-	# Let the function auto-identify the outliers, and tell if which labels to use
+	# Let the function auto-identify the outliers; tell it which labels to use
 	influencePlot(model, id.method="noteworthy", labels=row.names(stackloss))

 	# Manually identify outliers with your mouse